Highlights of Northern Mariana Islands are:

 - Agrihan fumarole field - Agrihan, volcano crater.
 Approximately 100 x 100 m large fumarole field in the exotic crater of Agrihan.

 - Asuncion Island - Asuncion.
 Several volcanoes of Mariana Islands look like almost perfect cones but Asuncion could be the most impressive one.
 Volcano is rising 857 m tall above the sea and is covered with primeval vegetation.
 Island has fumaroles.

-- Daikoku Sulphur Cauldron - submarine volcano north from Farallon de Pajaros.
-A unique pool of liquid sulphur, possibly the only one in world.
+- Daikoku Sulfur Cauldron - submarine volcano north from Farallon de Pajaros.
+A unique pool of liquid sulphur, one of the few in the world.